Kartaverse/Reactor-Docs/docs/reactor.md

 ### Custom Install Path Button

 When installing Reactor you also have the option to choose a "Custom Install Path".
 This button allows you to select a custom location where you would like to have the Reactor content installed.
-Reactor content installed to.
 This could be a location like your user account's home folder, or another hard drive on your system, or a mapped network drive mount point for shared usage of Reactor content.

 You can change the installed Reactor location later on by modifying the Fusion "PathMap" preferences and pointing the "Reactor:" PathMap at a new folder path.